-When you quit smoking, the hardest part often isn’t the nicotine — it’s the routine.
-Smoking breaks were your pause button, your stress relief, your way to reset during the day.
-The trick isn’t to give those moments up, but to replace them with habits that serve the same purpose — without the smoke.
-Here are simple, mindful habits that can take the place of your old cigarette breaks and actually make you feel better.
+When you’re breaking an old habit, the hardest part often isn’t the chemical — it’s the routine.
+Those quick pauses were your reset button, your stress relief, your way to recharge during the day.
+The trick isn’t to give those moments up, but to replace them with habits that serve the same purpose — without the harm.
+Here are simple, mindful habits that can take the place of your old break routines and actually make you feel better.

 1. Take a Breathing Break Instead

-Smokers often associate deep breaths with lighting up.
-You can keep that same feeling — minus the smoke.
+Many people associate deep breaths with their old habits.
+You can keep that same calming rhythm — minus the smoke.
 Deep breathing gives you the same physical release while lowering stress and heart rate.

 - Inhale slowly through your nose for 4 seconds.